 There are three main actions that the City is undertaking to facilitate the creation of a Permanent Open Restaurants Program.
-The first one, a citywide zoning text amendment, is currently under a 90-day review period by community boards and borough presidents until Monday, September 27, 2021.
+The first action, a citywide zoning text amendment, completed the 90-day review period by community boards and borough presidents on Tuesday, September 28, 2021.

 Action 1: Removal of Locational Prohibitions via Zoning Text Amendment

 The first action (Permanent Open Restaurants Zoning Text Amendment) was reviewed jointly by CB2’s Reopening Working Group and Land Use Committees.
 A public hearing was held on Monday, July 19, 2021, followed by two business sessions on Wednesday, September 8, 2021 and Monday, September 20, 2021.
 The CB2 Full Board vote was taken at the September Full Board Meeting on Thursday, September 23, 2021.
 The resolution is linked above with the vote count.

 Send your written testimony on Permanent Open Restaurants to [email protected].